Just when you think you’ve got your kid’s social media game figured out, there’s something else designed just to throw you off.

 On the other hand, having a Finsta might mean your child is more mature about social media than you think.
 As a post on Be Web Smart explains, “In one sense, parents could look at fake Instagram accounts as a good thing.
 It means your child has given some thought to what they want to share with a wider audience vs. smaller group of friends.”

 Whether they believe their kids have a Finstagram or not, parents should still follow all the same social media safety guidelines recommended to keep kids safe online.
-They should also avoid allowing certain apps that can put kids at risk.
+They should also avoid allowing certain phone apps that can put kids at risk.

 - Set your child’s online profiles to “private.”